Preston Road tube station

-Preston Road is a London Underground station on the Metropolitan line in the London Borough of Brent.
-It lies between Northwick Park and Wembley Park stations and is in Travelcard Zone 4.
+Preston Road is a London Underground station in Preston Road in the London Borough of Brent.
+It is on the Metropolitan line between Northwick Park and Wembley Park stations, and is in London fare zone 4.
 It serves the local area of Preston in Wembley and parts of Kenton.

-It is served by 'slow' (all stations) trains only (fast and semi-fast trains do not stop at stations between Wembley Park and Harrow-on-the-Hill).
+It is served by "all stations" trains only (northbound fast and semi-fast trains do not stop at stations between Wembley Park and Harrow-on-the-Hill).